nodiscc/xsrv/roles/nextcloud/README.md

 This role will install [Nextcloud](https://en.wikipedia.org/wiki/Nextcloud), a file hosting, sharing, and synchronization service.

+Nextcloud is an alternative to services such as Dropbox, Google Drive/Agenda...
+See the [comparison page](https://nextcloud.com/compare/).

 Basic functionality includes uploading, viewing, editing, downloading and sharing files from a web interface.
 Nextcloud [clients](#clients) can be installed on any computer (Linux/OSX/Windows) or mobile device (Android/iOS) and allow automatically synchronizing your files with the server.
 It can be extended to a full personal cloud/collaborative suite/groupware solution by more than 200 [applications](https://apps.nextcloud.com/).

 Default installed applications include: